 You can call us at 1-800-769-2531 if you have more questions about opening an account.

-During our pilot, you can open a Tax-Free Savings Account (TFSA), a Registered Retirement Savings Plan (RRSP) or a non-registered investment account.
+You can open a Tax-Free Savings Account (TFSA), a Registered Retirement Savings Plan (RRSP) or a non-registered investment account.
 Even though you may already have other non-registered accounts with RBC, you’ll need to open a new account.

 We are working on adding other accounts in the future, like a Locked-In Retirement Account (LIRA), Restricted Locked-in Registered Retirement Savings Plan (RLSP), Registered Retirement Income Fund (RRIF), Registered Education Savings Plan (RESP) and joint accounts.